wsmigielski/DiscordSpotifyBot/README.md

 ### Known Issues

-Bot crashing when user is on a private session on Spotify Bot not showing you as the playing the proper game on your discord client
+Bot crashing when user is on a private session on Spotify.
+The bot will not show you as playing the current song on Spotify on your own discord client, however other people will see it.